 Some poachers now use veterinary drugs to immobilise, but not kill, rhinos while they hack off their horns.
 Poachers don’t administer the antidote, so if the rhinos wake up, they die a slow and painful death

 HOW IS THE RHINO’S HORN REMOVED?

-Once a rhino is immobilised, its horns are removed using axes or chainsaws, and quickly airlifted away.
+Once a rhino is immobilised, its horns are removed using axes or chainsaws.
 The whole operation can take as little as 10 minutes.
 If the rhino isn’t already dead, it will be left to bleed to death

 When trying to remove a horn, poachers’ machetes cut deeply into the rhino’s face.
 They remove not only the horns but the underlying bone, and expose the nasal sinuses and airways, shredding muscles, nerves and blood vessels

 Despite the terrible wounds to their faces, sometimes rhinos don’t die instantly.
 With emergency veterinary care they may survive the attack only to die later from muscle damage caused by lying on one side, immobilised, for so long